Transgender pregnancy: Trans women

 Pregnancy is not yet possible for transgender women who lack a uterus capable of supporting gestation.
 As of 2019, uterus transplantation has not been successfully performed in transgender women.
 The Danish transgender painter Lili Elbe died in 1931 from immune rejection following a uterus transplant operation.
-Modern uterus transplants, typically require the patient to take anti-reaction medication until gestation is complete.
+Modern uterus transplants typically require the patient to take anti-rejection medication until gestation is complete.

 Uterine transplantation, or UTx, is in its infancy and is not yet publicly available.
 As of 2019, in cisgender women, more than 42 UTx procedures had been performed, with 12 live births resulting from the transplanted uteri as of publication.
 The International Society of Uterine Transplantation (ISUTx) was established internationally in 2016, with 70 clinical doctors and scientists, and currently has 140 intercontinental delegates.

 In 2012, McGill University published the "Montreal Criteria for the Ethical Feasibility of Uterine Transplantation", a proposed set of criteria for carrying out uterine transplants, in Transplant International.
 Under these criteria, and because no research has been conducted in karyotypically male individuals, only karyotypically female individuals were considered to be a transplant recipient.
 The exclusion of trans women from candidacy was justified by the lack of research to determine how to conduct the surgery, rather than an inherent bar.
 In 2021, authors of the Montreal Criteria published a revised set of criteria in Bioethics with an ethical framework for consideration of karyotypic XY individuals' eligibility for uterine transplants.
 Additionally, there have been several cases of XY individuals with Swyer syndrome who have successfully hosted pregnancies.
 There have also been successful uterus transplants in male rats.

 Breastfeeding

 Some trans women can induce lactation, enabling them to breastfeed babies they did not birth.
-Practices such as medical lactation induction can simulate the changes of breasts during pregnancy and begin lactation with the assistance of medication.
+Practices such as medical lactation induction can stimulate the changes of breasts during pregnancy and begin lactation with the assistance of medication.